arief-hidayat/grails-angularjs-ui-bootstrap/README.md

 }
 ```

+Of course you need to create your own page and javascript that.

-Example.js and the following page is taken from angular-bootstrap homepage.
+Example.js and the following page is taken from angular-bootstrap homepage (http://angular-ui.github.io/bootstrap/).

-The difference is only on the head.
+Note that: The difference is only on the head.

-Note that this plugin comes with default layout "angularBody". if you don't define ng-app in the body, it will use default value ('myApp').
+This plugin comes with default layout "angularBody".
+If you don't define ng-app (e.g. 'plunker') in the body, it will use default value ('myApp').

 ```
 	<!doctype html>